bachlt/udacity_azure_devops_build_ci_pipelines/README.md

 - Github action will be triggered to verify commit
 - Azure pipeline also be triggered to build source code to zip file and deploy to Azure App service.
 ![Architecture Diagram](https://video.udacity-data.com/topher/2020/August/5f3447ab_cd-diagram/cd-diagram.png)
+- A [Trello](https://trello.com/b/BHbvpAav/udacity-bachlt) board to manage task for member.
+- A [spreadsheet](project_schedule.xlsx) to manage project schedule.

 ## Set Up Azure Cloud Shell
 - Create udacity account by clicking access lab OR use your own account